nikzaugg/camunda/README.md

 1. Open Browser
 2. Open http://192.168.56.101:8069
 3. You should see the Odoo login screen
+4. Create new data base with your own credentials for a clean environment (or follow step 5)
-4. Enter 'demo' for both user name and password
+5. Enter 'demo' for both user name and password

 ## Initial Description by Peter Heinrich
 Dieses Projekt stellt eine einfache Umgebung zur verfügung um die Welt von Camunda zu erkunden.